dengxian-xreal/xreal.github.io/docs/08_Image Tracking/Marker.md

 * When printing, do not enlarge the image; print at 100% scale.
 * Cut out the Marker along the black border and attach it to a rigid cardboard.
 * Within the camera’s recognition range, only one card of the same color should appear.
+* The marker should be used within a distance of 80 cm for optimal recognition.

 ## Developer Guide